nastanford/KnowledgeBase/KnowledgeBase/Weekly Status/Current.md

     - [x] Jun Lei - HR Affiliate - (COEUS,eUMB)
     - [x] Melissa McDaniel-Lee - (eUMB)
     - [x] Find issue for new users not getting the new widgets and icons.
 (Can't find what caused the issue.)
-    - [ ] New Bug report from Dheeraj - fixing
+    - [ ] New Bug report from Dheeraj - fixed will be there when moved to MS SQL

 - Testing AVD Remote Desktop Solution
 	- Searching for any bugs